Rupan/gmp/README.md

 The scripts used to compile and package the prebuilt libraries is named "compile-gmp-{arm,mips,x86}.sh".
 The build procedure is documented therein.

+An example of how to use this library is here: https://github.com/Rupan/GMPtest

 Notes
 -----